amiaopensource/An_Archivists_Guide_To_Matroska/chapters.md

 ### Editing Chapter Data

 In MKVToolNix, Navigate to the *Chapter editor* sidebar tab.
 Drop in **chapters_test_5sec.xml**.
-You should see the familier five chapters.
+You should see the familiar five chapters.

 Clicking on any of the chapters will allow you edit information about the chapters.